ZeppelinMC/Zeppelin/readme.md

 ## Supported Platforms
 Zeppelin supports *unix with plugins.

 *Windows is unsupported.
-You can run it on WSL or MSYS2 as long as you can have Zlib installed.
-(WSL is recommended because it has plugin support)*
+You can run it on WSL or MSYS2 as long as you can have libdeflate and zlib installed.
+(WSL is recommended because it has support for go plugins aswell)*

 ## Installation
 To run Zeppelin, you need to install the [Go compiler](https://go.dev), a C compiler and ZLib.